ttesileanu/lapse/README.md

-# lapse
+# Lapse

-Batch image processing with parameter interpolation for effects, useful for timelapse videos.
+Batch image processing with parameter interpolation for effects; useful for timelapse videos.